 Figure 2.
-2D images elaboration in Agisoft Photoscan Pro Software.
+Elaboration of 2D images in Agisoft Photoscan Pro Software.

-(SfM) technique and algorithms of Computer Vision.
-Is non-invasive, low-cost, contactless, fast, easy to execute [7].
+(SfM) and computer vision algorithms.
+Photogrammetry is non-invasive, low-cost, contactless, fast and easy to execute [7].

-Instead, the survey by structured light is less fast due to the greater size of the instrumentation and less immediate because the use of the scanner; moreover, his software is less intuitive and requires a specialized operator (Fig.1).
-It provides a fast and high accuracy 3D survey, which is also suitable for projects involving small delicate or fragile objects.
-Geometries and colours are simultaneously captured, allowing an exact match of the 3D coordinates and their corresponding colour information.
+In comparison, structured light scanning is slower due to the greater size of the instrumentation and less immediate because of the use of the scanner; moreover, the software is less intuitive and requires a specialised operator (Figure 1).
+It quickly creates highly accurate 3D scans and is suitable for projects involving small, delicate or fragile objects.
+Geometries and colours are captured simultaneously, allowing an exact match of the 3D coordinates and their corresponding colour information.

-ICT INFRASTRUCTURE AND SERVICES FOR CH ENHANCEMENT
+Information and communications technology INFRASTRUCTURE AND SERVICES FOR Cultural Heritage ENHANCEMENT

-The ENEA ICT infrastructure is a large system of services, softwares and computing resources for a wide range of use cases, including the emerging field of Digital Heritage technologies.
+ENEA’s information and communications technology (ICT) infrastructure is a large system of services, software and computing resources for a wide range of use cases, including the emerging field of digital heritage technologies.

-In 2019 ENEA ICT infrastructure was involved with his know-how and resources in the ECODIGIT project, which aims to design and develop a digital ecosystem for the cultural heritage of the Lazio Region.
-In particular the ENEA efforts were carried on to make the 3D visualization tool named 3DHOP as an auto consistent service [8] to make possible the interoperability with semantic databases to allow the automatic build of the visualization web page.
-With this result, developed by ENEA, the 3DHOP has become a module that can be integrated with any type of database structured [9] in the above mentioned Such automatic features, based on 3D model metadata, allows fast deployment of tools like this above structured databases, supporting the use of 3D models visualization.
+In 2019, ENEA supplied its ICT know-how and resources to the EcoDigit project, which aims to design and develop a digital ecosystem for the cultural heritage of the Lazio Region.
+In particular, ENEA worked to make a reliable, automatic 3D visualisation tool named 3DHOP [8] that would enable semantic interoperability between databases to allow the automatic generation of the visualisation in a web page.
+With this result, developed by ENEA, 3DHOP has become a module that can be integrated with any type of database structured as described above [9].
+Its automatic features, which are based on 3D model metadata, allow for fast deployment of tools like databases, supporting the use of 3D model visualisation.

-In particular, 3D models, thanks to their specific properties, become a starting point for reading and studying the real work of art and monitoring its physical conditions.
-Metric analogies between the 3D model and the work can be used to document, measure and study any type of variation that occurs in the physical structure of the building.
+In particular, 3D models, thanks to their specific properties, provide a starting point for reading and studying the real work of art and monitoring its physical conditions.
+Metric comparisons between the 3D model and the work can be used to document, measure and study any type of variation that occurs in the physical structure of the artefact.

-The photogrammetry, thanks to the agile instrumentation, the speed of execution and the relatively short processing times of the acquired material, allows to be able to repeat the measurements at regular intervals so as to allow the study of the changes.
+Photogrammetry makes it possible to repeat the measurements at regular intervals so as to allow the study of changes, thanks to its agile instrumentation, speed of execution and relatively short processing times.